tingjan1982/gh-service/README.md

 `sudo docker run -it --rm --link gh-service-postgres:postgres postgres:alpine psql -h postgres -U postgres -d gh-service`

+> Run in Gradle

+`./gradlew bootRun -Pspring.profiles.active=default`

-### Build in Docker
+> Run in Docker

 `./gradlew docker`

-This will build the Spring Boot execution jar and build the Docker image as specified by the Dockerfile.
+This will build the Spring Boot execution jar and build the Docker image with name as specified by the Dockerfile.

 > Run in Docker container